unumux/birch/README.md

 There are two versions of the Product Nav component.
 One is setup for Colonial Life, while the other is for Unum.
 The links to products have been setup to go to the appropriate product page of each website accordingly.

 # Social Media
+The purpose of this component is to allow for a social media "navigation" to be added to the page.
+In previous designs, this has only been added to the footer.

+This component has 4 classes:
+* {{class}}

 # Spacer
 The purpose of the spacer component is to utilize the '< spacer >' tag that Foundation for Emails provides and add a class to easily change the spacer size.